pyeventsourcing/eventsourcing/README.md

 )
 ```

+#### Step 6: run the application

 As shown below, an event sourced application object can be used as a
 context manager, which closes the application at the end of the block,
 closing the persistence subscriber and unsubscribing its event handlers.

-#### Step 6: run the application
+Normally, you only want one instance of the application running in any
+given process.
+Otherwise, duplicate persistence subscribers will attempt
+to store duplicate events - you don't want that.

-With an instance of the example application, again call the factory method
+With an instance of the example application, call the factory method
 register_new_entity() to register a new entity.
-Then, update an
+Update an attribute
-attribute by assigning a value.
+of the entity by assigning a value.
 This time, the application's persistence
 subscriber will store the attribute changed event.
 You can now use the
 entity ID to retrieve the registered entity from the repository.
 You can see
 the new attribute value is persisting across instantiations of the entity.

 Finally, discard the entity.
-Observe that the repository raises a key error
+Observe that the repository's dictionary like
-exception when an attempt is made to get an entity that has been discarded.
+interface raises a Python key error when an attempt is made to get an entity
+that has been discarded.

 ```python